DIAGNOSTIC CRITERIA FOR VOD/SOS

 These proposed criteria have not been prospectively validated in clinical trials6,7

-bWith the exclusion of other potential differential diagnoses.6
+aWith the exclusion of other potential differential diagnoses.6

-c≥1 weight-adjusted platelet substitution/day to maintain institutional transfusion guidelines.6
+b≥1 weight-adjusted platelet substitution/day to maintain institutional transfusion guidelines.6

-dSuggested: imaging (US, CT, or MRI) immediately before HSCT to determine baseline value for both hepatomegaly and ascites.6
+cSuggested: imaging (US, CT, or MRI) immediately before HSCT to determine baseline value for both hepatomegaly and ascites.6

-ANY 2 OF THE FOLLOWING AFTER HSCT4,e
+ANY 2 OF THE FOLLOWING AFTER HSCTd

 OR

-ANY 1 OF THE FOLLOWING AFTER HSCT4,e
+ANY 1 OF THE FOLLOWING AFTER HSCTd

 • Excessive platelet transfusions consistent with refractory thrombocytopenia post HSCT

-• Hepatomegaly for age or increased size over pre-HSCT
+• Hepatomegaly for age or increased size over pre HSCT

 • Right upper quadrant pain